 Create a dynamic named range with an Excel Table

-The other way to create up a dynamic named range is to use an Excel Table.
-Excel Tables automatically change to fit data, and provided a formula syntax called structured references that can be used to target table elements by name.
+The other way to create a dynamic named range is to use an Excel Table.
+Excel Tables automatically change to fit data and provide a formula syntax called "structured references" that can be used to target table elements by name.
 See the links below for more information: